xUser5000/joplin/BUILD.md

 Then:

 	cd ReactNativeClient
-	npm run start-android
+	yarn run start-android
-	# Or: npm run start-ios
+	# Or: yarn run start-ios

 To run the iOS application, it might be easier to open the file `ios/Joplin.xcworkspace` on XCode and run the app from there.

 Normally the bundler should start automatically with the application.
-If it doesn't, run `npm start`.
+If it doesn't, run `yarn start`.

 ## Building the clipper

 	cd Clipper/popup
-	npm install
+	yarn install
-	npm run watch # To watch for changes
+	yarn run watch # To watch for changes

 To test the extension please refer to the relevant pages for each browser: [Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#Trying_it_out) / [Chrome](https://developer.chrome.com/extensions/faq#faq-dev-01).
 Please note that the extension in dev mode will only connect to a dev instance of the desktop app (and vice-versa).